cybozu-go/neco/docs/gcp/README.md

 necogcp create vmx-enabled
 ```

-If you want to update your existing image, run `necogcp create -u vmx-enabled`.
+If you want to update your existing image, re-run this command.

 ### Use `host-vm` instance for your project